socphoenix/pico-midicizer/README.md

 You can view the before/after [here](https://youtu.be/CqBBFAP1S0w)

 ### License
-[CircuitPython](https://github.com/adafruit/circuitpython) and its [library bundle](https://github.com/adafruit/Adafruit_CircuitPython_Bundle) are licensed under the MIT License, as is this project.
-Please the LICENSE file for the full license.
+The RP2040 [arduino core](https://github.com/earlephilhower/arduino-pico) is licensed under the LGPL 2.0.
+The [Adafruit_TinbyUSB](https://github.com/adafruit/Adafruit_TinyUSB_Arduino) is licensed under the MIT license.
+This software is also licensed with the MIT license.

 ### Contributing
 This repo should stay stable for quite a while, but if you find bugs open an issue here on Github so it can be addressed.